mikejoh/gk/PCA/README.md

 ## Selecting Data

-**Instant vector selectors** allow the seclection of a set of time series and a single sample value for each at a given timestamp (point in time).
+**Instant vector selectors** allow the selection of a set of time series and a single sample value for each at a given timestamp (point in time).

 `http_requests_total` returns the most recent sample for each.
-It's possible to filter these time series further by appending a comma-seperated list of matchers in curly braces `{}`.
+It's possible to filter these time series further by appending a comma-separated list of matchers in curly braces `{}`.

 `http_requests_total{job="prometheus",group="canary"}`

 You can use the following operators when doing label matching:

 * `=` - exact string match.
-* `!=` - not equal the provided string
+* `!=` - not equal to the provided string
 * `=~` - regex-match the provided string
 * `!~` - not regex-matched